The First Step to Going Green Is to Check Your Home's Insulation

 3. Window and door insulation

-Make sure you have double (or triple) glazed windows and doors!
+Make sure you have double glazed windows and doors!
 This is, having at least two panels of glass some millimetres apart instead of a single glass.
 Double glazing will also protect you from outer noise, keeping your home warm and silent!

 4. Floor insulation